matze-dd/Tex2txt/README.md

 option --char, which activates position tracking for each single character of input.
 File [Example2.md](Example2.md) shows such an application.
-Very large input texts can lead to slow operation, however.

 The first part of the Python script gathers LaTeX macros and environments with tailored treatment, which is shortly described